Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - In case the packager crashes or fails, it will restart itself and wait for the ingest. source to perform the actions as detailed in the section on failover.

-         The content delivery network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
+         The Content Deliery Network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
          The CDN, in case it is consuming the POST based DASH/HLS ingest performs the following tasks
            - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signalled in the manifest